What is an Investment Banker?

 This is a field in which you need to be enormously disciplined and current.
 You need to develop a thick skin to run the competitive career marathon.
 Many around you will fall.
 You need to accept this and continue to follow your game plan.

-A study conducted by a Swedish university in 2015 suggested that emotions and investment banking don’t mix.
+Emotions and investment banking don’t mix.
 Clients will be demanding; managers will be unreasonable; job security will be shaky.
 You must not get emotionally involved.

 Be impeccably dressed